 Detox is a necessary step in overcoming addiction.
 A person that quits drugs probably needs professional supervision during detox, as the withdrawal symptoms can be unpredictable and dangerous.
 Detox is essential to recovery, but it is only the first step in the process: completing an entire rehab program is the most effective way for users to achieve and maintain sobriety.

-If you or someone you care about struggles with addiction, then please call our toll-free helpline right now.
-Our admissions coordinators are available 24 hours a day to answer your questions about detox, and they can also help you find a quality treatment program.
-Call them now for instant help.
+If you or someone you care about struggles with addiction, then please call us at 615-490-9376.
+Our admissions coordinators are available to answer your questions about detox, and they can also help you find a quality treatment program.